 - Avoid property damage: It is against the law to damage another person’s property in Australia.
 Community members should be careful to ensure that they look after each other’s property, including the car itself, during a trip.

 - No drugs or alcohol: Drivers and riders should comply with laws concerning the use and possession of drugs and alcohol while in the car, for example concerning riders bringing open containers of alcohol or drugs into a vehicle.

 - Firearms ban: Drivers and riders must not bring firearms, or any other form of weapon, in a vehicle.

 - Anti-fraud: We take incidents of fraud or fraudulent behaviour very seriously.
 Fraud or fraudulent behaviour includes any dishonest behaviour.
-Fraud or fraudulent behaviour may include, for example, a driver deliberately extending the time or distance of a trip; community member lying about their experience on a trip to obtain a refund or some other benefit; or a community member ‘gaming’ our platform with fake trips.
-You may face consequences such as not being eligible for rewards and/or losing access to your account.
+Fraud or fraudulent behaviour may include, for example, a driver deliberately extending the time or distance of a trip; a community member lying about their experience on a trip to obtain a refund or some other benefit; or a community member ‘gaming’ our platform with fake trips.
+If engaged in such conduct, you may face consequences such as not being eligible for rewards and/or losing access to your account.

 - Street hails: Community members should be aware that drivers should not provide lifts to a rider that simply hails them in the street without using DiDi’s app.

 - Knowing the law: Ultimately riders and drivers are responsible for their own conduct.
 It is the responsibility of every member of our community to know the law and to comply with it as far as it governs their own conduct.